jeremyButtler/freezeTB/README.md

   files to the `ftbReasources` folder, which needs to be in same location as ftbRay.exe.

-The other option is copy the `ftbReasources` folder in the zip compressed `windowsFtb.zip` folder.
+The other option is copy the `ftbResources` folder in the zip compressed `windowsFtb.zip` folder.
 This has minimap2.